BurntSushi/xsv/README.md

 CSV files.
 There are two primary goals: performance and simplicity.
 To be more
 concrete:

-1. xsv should never be the bottleneck when parsing CSV data.
-(Performance.)
+1. With xsv, it should be easy to perform simple tasks.
-2. With xsv, it should be easy to perform simple tasks.
+2. Behavior that affects performance should be made explicit (and documented) in the command line interface.

 As the project evolves, the importance of the following will become clearer: